Can you have multiple IRAs?

 The bottom line

 An IRA can be a key part of your retirement savings strategy.
-And the good news is there’s no limit to the number of IRAs you can have, meaning you can combine the tax advantages of both a traditional and Roth IRA, or even open more than one of the same type of account.
+And the good news is there’s no limit to the number of IRAs you can have, meaning you can combine the tax treatments of both a traditional and Roth IRA, or even open more than one of the same type of account.

-1 IRS, “401(k) limit increases to $23,000 for 2024, IRA limit rises to $7,000,” November 2023.
+1 IRS, “401(k) limit increases to $24,500 for 2026, IRA limit increases to $7,500,” November 2025.

-2 IRS, “Retirement Topics — Required Minimum Distributions (RMDs),” April 2023.
+3 IRS, “Retirement Topics — Required Minimum Distributions (RMDs),” August 2025.

-3 SIPC, “What SIPC Protects.”
+4 SIPC, “What SIPC Protects,” November 2025.

 The content contained in this blog post is intended for general informational purposes only and is not meant to constitute legal, tax, accounting or investment advice.
 You should consult a qualified legal or tax professional regarding your specific situation.
 No part of this blog, nor the links contained therein is a solicitation or offer to sell securities.
 Compensation for freelance contributions not to exceed $1,250.
 Third-party data is obtained from sources believed to be reliable; however, Empower cannot guarantee the accuracy, timeliness, completeness or fitness of this data for any particular purpose.
 Third-party links are provided solely as a convenience and do not imply an affiliation, endorsement or approval by Empower of the contents on such third-party websites.
+This article is based on current events, research, and developments at the time of publication, which may change over time.

 Certain sections of this blog may contain forward-looking statements that are based on our reasonable expectations, estimates, projections and assumptions.
 Past performance is not a guarantee of future return, nor is it indicative of future performance.
 Investing involves risk.
 The value of your investment will fluctuate and you may lose money.